fbpx

 • Requesting necessary legal documents for the property

-• Providing Portuguese real estate legal advice
+• Providing Portuguese real estate legal advice about everything from mortgage repayments to having contract life insurance

 Once you are confident that your chosen property is right for you, you can move on to finding a mortgage.
-There are different mortgage loans to choose from in Portugal, such as a fixed-rate mortgage or variable-rate mortgage.
+There are different mortgage options to choose from in Portugal, such as a fixed-rate mortgage or variable-rate mortgage.
 So, let’s have a more detailed look at what you need to know about mortgages in Portugal.

 Useful Terminology and Acronyms

-Cost of living in Portugal - Mortgages Here are some useful terms and acronyms so that you are well-versed in understanding the basics of mortgages in Portugal.
+How-to-get-a-mortgage-in-Portugal-pngHere are some useful terms and acronyms so that you are well-versed in understanding the basics of mortgages in Portugal and taxes when buying property in Portugal.

-TANTaxa Anual Nominal, the TAN is commonly known in English as the Annual Percentage Rate (APR).
-The variable TAN is the sum of the spread and the indexing rate, which is usually Euribor for 12 months.
+TAN – Taxa Anual Nominal, the TAN is commonly known in English as the Annual Percentage Rate (APR).
+The variable TAN is the sum of the spread and the indexing rate, which is usually Euribor, for 12 months.

 Euribor – The Euro Interbank Offered Rate is a daily reference rate based on the average interest rates at which Eurozone banks offer to lend to other banks in the euro wholesale money market (also known as the interbank market).
 You can see the 12-month Euribor Rate online.